codepath/prisma-express-setup/README.md

 ## Follow Along

 1. Test the current state of the application (should work)
+1. Run through the steps above to set up the local database
 1. Fix the `dev` script so it injects the `.env` file
 1. Use helmet middleware
 1. Disconnect the old model and connect the Prisma one